Aleksa Nenadović: Early life

 Aleksa Nenadović was born in Brankovina, a village in the Tamnava srez of the Valjevo nahija.
 His birth year was 1747 according to Viennese military documents.
-His father was Stevan (thus, his patronymic was Stevanović), his grandfather Petko, and great-grandfather knez Stanoje, whose father had settled Brankovina from Birač (in Old Herzegovina), migrating together with his clan, the Nenadović, which had bad blood with the local Turks.
+His father was Stevan (thus, his patronymic was Stevanović), his grandfather Petko, and great-grandfather knez Stanoje, whose father had settled in Brankovina after migrating from Birač (in Old Herzegovina), migrating together with his clan, the Nenadović, which had bad blood with the local Turks.
 Upon crossing the Drina, the Nenadović clan split into four (belonging to two families, the Lazarević and Stevanović), the first settled below the Cer at Lipolist in Mačva and were beekeepers, becoming rich in honey trade, the second in the Valjevo nahija of which the Birčani family lived in the Suvodanje village by the Medvednik, the third in Grabovac (towards Belgrade) called the Stevanović, and the fourth, the Stevanović-Nenadović who settled at the empty location that would become Brankovina.
 Aleksa had a younger brother, Jakov (born 1765), a pig trader.
 He married Jovana Đelmašević from Gvozdenović, with whom he had six sons and three daughters.